tkoft/csci376/_posts/2018-02-05-goodbad-design.md

 image: /img/goodbad-design/BrooksDesirePath.jpg
 ---

+I've wasted enough time trying to get Beautiful Jekyll to build properly as a github page, so I'm just going to blindly commit things until things look good enough.
+Some of these images aren't rotated properly, so unfortunately you'll just have to crane your neck for now.
+I've also put both the "Good" and "Bad" part of this assignment on the same post, but I might separate them later and create a page for the whole assignment instead.
+Let's get started!

 ## Bad Design

 Let's start with the bad news.
 I've always been irked by a few bad design quirks around campus, but one of my favorites is definitely a recurrent trend of "things not fitting into the trash cans they're designed for".
 Here's the standard diningware return receptacle found in various buildings around Williams, and a plate from Mission dining hall (one of three dining locations on campus):